bldl/emplace-spidermonkey/README.md

     <details>
       <summary>A closer look at the hook</summary>
-      - JS_SELF_HOSTED_FN: The function is implemented in selfhosted JavaScript™.
+      - JS_SELF_HOSTED_FN: The function is implemented in self-hosted JavaScript™.
 Other possible implmenatations are FN, and INLINABLE_FN.
       - First argument: the name that JavaScript™ will use to call the function.
       - Second argument: the engine's function implementation.
       - Third argument: Number of arguments.